SeldonIO/seldon-core/samples/huggingface.md

 				"content_type": "hg_jsonlist"
 			},
 			"data": [
-				"{\"generated_text\": \"Once upon a time in a galaxy far away, the Galaxy has made it a little easier to travel to and from your home planet through the galaxy's solar system.
-The planet's atmosphere is also a key asset to the Galaxy's galactic evolution!
-The\"}"
+				"{\"generated_text\": \"Once upon a time in a galaxy far away, the planet is full of strange little creatures.
+A very strange combination of creatures in that universe, that is.
+A strange combination of creatures in that universe, that is.
+A kind of creature that is\"}"
 			]
 		}
 	]